kunalbarve/SkiBuddy/README.md

 #### Build Instructions:

-* Download zip foleder from canvas.
+* Download as a zip.
 * Extract it.
         OR
 * Clone the the project using url: git clone https://github.com/kunalbarve/SkiBuddy.git.